ebu/radiodns-manager/tests/README.md

 Next you have to setup the virtualenv:

-    virtualenv venv
-    source venv/bin/activate
+    virtualenv --python=<your path to python3 binary> venv source venv/bin/activate

 And then install the required PIP dependencies

     pip install .

+To deactivate the running environment

+    deactivate

+You'll find in the root project a script installing every project with their dependencies.

 This test suite assumes that you have already installed the following projects (located in the root folder of this repository) along with their dependencies:
 - MockApi
 - RadioDns-PlugIt
 - standalone_proxy

-You'll find installation instructions for each project in the README.md of their respective folder.

 ## Marking tests dependencies
 Sometimes a test is required to run before an other.
 In order to do